 This dog breed was declared by Finland to be its national dog.
 Today you can find reference to the Finnish Spitz in many of the patriotic songs of Finland.

 The Finnish Spitz is not a large dog but a small medium-sized dog.
 The males of this breed stand 17.5 to 20 inches at the shoulder and weigh between 27 to 35 pounds.
-Females, however, stand 15.5 to 18 inches at the shoulder and weigh only 22 to 30 pounds.
+Females, on the other hand, stand 15.5 to 18 inches at the shoulder and weigh only 22 to 30 pounds.
 This puts them in the moderate-sized lap dog category.

 The Finnish Spitz is a very active and friendly dog.
 He has an alert nature making him an excellent watchdog.
 He will also protect his family with fierce aggressiveness.
 He is cautious of strangers so you should train him not to be shy or aggressive.

 Because of his nature towards strangers this dog needs early socialization.
-While they are young they should be introduced to as many sights, sounds, people, and experiences as possible.
-This will help to make sure that the dog grows up to be a well-rounded member of the family.
+While they are young they should be introduced to as many different sights, sounds, people, and experiences as possible.
+This will help to ensure that the dog grows up to be a well-rounded member of the family.